 Laghi Di Colbricon, or the ‘Lakes of Colbricon’ as it translates, are located in the Paneveggio-Pale di San Martino Natural Park.

-The lakes are swimmable and the views are incredible.
 With mountainous backdrops, much like most of San Martino Di Castrozza, Laghi Di Colbricon really is a photographers dream!

 For pre-booking accommodation when travelling, we always recommend Booking.com.

 From 5 star hotels, to budget backpacker hostels, it’s got everything and the site is super easy to use.